Risk & Resilience Management at DCU

 The purpose of the risk management policy is to ensure that risks to the University’s strategic plan are identified, analysed and managed so that they are maintained at acceptable levels.
 This is the overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

-Risk Management Policy - As originally approved by the DCU Governing Authority on February 8th 2018 with subsequent minor amendments being made by the Governing Authority Risk Committee in 2018 & 2019.
+Risk Management Policy - As approved by the DCU Governing Authority on June 30th 2022.

 Purpose of the Statement